QuickLogic-Corp/quicklogic-fpga-toolchain/README.rst

 -------------------------------------------

 This release package contains the following GitHub repositories that are compiled to create this package.
-Note: Refer the repositories read.md pages for the prerequisites to build.

 You may use the following command to get the source, compile and install
 it: